dediprakasa/deprak.github.io/menu/portfolio.md

 #### **My Movies**

 This app lets you create a list of movies and TV shows that you like or are going to watch.
-I implemented microservice architecture which separates the database of movies and TV shows (both are using MongoDB).
+I implemented microservice architecture which separates the database of your list of movies and TV shows (both are using MongoDB).
 Those two databases can be accessed through GraphQL API Gateway.
 The data of the movies and TV shows are retrieved from [The Movie Database API](https://developers.themoviedb.org/3).
 Here is some preview of the app.

 ![/uploads/Portfolio (2).png](https://app.forestry.io/sites/laat0xif7me2lg/body-media//uploads/Portfolio (2).png)